projectara/greybus-spec/source/special/bootrom.rst

 Interface Firmware via |unipro| when the Interface does not have suitable Interface Firmware already available.

+If an Interface implements this Greybus Protocol, the following additional requirements or exceptions hold:

+- Any :ref:`manifest-description` the Interface transmits to the AP via the :ref:`control-protocol` shall contain exactly one CPort Descriptor with id field different than zero.
+The protocol field in that CPort Descriptor shall equal "Bootrom" (0x15), as described in Table :num:`table-cport-protocol`.

+  As a special exception, the Manifest may also contain one additional CPort Descriptor with id field equal to zero.
+This descriptor, if present, shall be ignored when received by the AP, along with any Bundle Descriptors it refers to, if any.

+- The Interface shall implement the :ref:`greybus-interface-attributes`.
+The value of the Ara Initialization Status attribute shall be set to one of 0x00000006 or 0x00000009 before any time the Interface sets the value of :ref:`hardware-model-mailbox`.

+- If the AP detects one of these reserved Ara Initialization Status attribute values has been set, it shall not enable |unipro|
+  End-to-End Flow Control on any Connections it establishes with the Interface.

 The Operations in the Greybus Bootrom Protocol are:

 .. c:function:: int ping(void);